Glaucomacauses, symptoms and treatments

 How successful is glaucoma surgery?

 The success rate of glaucoma surgery depends on several factors, including the type of surgery, the severity of glaucoma, and the individual patient's response to the surgery.
-In general, however, glaucoma surgery can effectively lower intraocular pressure (IOP) and slow or halt the progression of the disease.
+In general, however, surgery to treat glaucoma can effectively lower intraocular pressure (IOP) and slow or halt the progression of the disease.

 Can cataracts cause glaucoma?